 Resume format is not just small differences that make a CV better (such as changing color or font), but also a way to organize records within a CV that helps emphasize certain aspects.

-Best resume format and a well-written cover letter are the main elements that will help you get an invitation to an interview.
+The best resume format and a well-written cover letter are the main elements that will help you get an invitation to an interview.
 Depending on your professional profile, work sophistication, knowledge, education, you will need one or another professional resume format.

 Once you determine which type of CV suits you, you can refer to the models and summary templates that will serve as an example for you to write your own.

 You can arrange records in the CV and present it to the employer in several ways.
-Below you will find a list of the main types of CVs that you need to use based on your sophistication, and field of activity.
+Below you will find a list of the main types of CVs that you need to use based on your sophistication and field of activity.

 This is the most common and simple type of summary.
 A chronological CV is a universal tool that will suit any employee for any position and its structure is familiar to almost everyone.
 The main part of it is sophistication.
 This part is the most crucial.
-It is necessary to correctly describe the sophistication in the summary in order to attract the attention of the employer.
+It is necessary to correctly describe the sophistication in the summary to attract the attention of the employer.